Luyten b

 Luyten b (more commonly known as Gliese 273b) is a confirmed exoplanet, likely rocky, orbiting within the habitable zone of the nearby red dwarf Luyten's Star.
-It is one of the most Earth-like planets ever found and is the fourth-closest potentially habitable exoplanet known, at a distance of 12 light-years.
-Only Proxima Centauri b, Ross 128 b, and Gliese 1061 d are closer.
-Discovered alongside Gliese 273c in June 2017, Luyten b is a Super-Earth of around 2.89 times the mass of Earth and receives only 6% more starlight than Earth, making it one of the best candidates for habitability.
-In October 2017 and 2018, the nonprofit organization METI (Messaging Extraterrestrial Intelligence) sent a message containing dozens of short musical compositions and a scientific "tutorial" towards the planet in hopes of contacting any potential extraterrestrial civilizations.
+It is the fourth-closest potentially habitable exoplanet known, at a distance of 12 light-years.
+Only Proxima Centauri b, Ross 128 b, and GJ 1061 d are closer.
+Discovered alongside Gliese 273c in June 2017, Luyten b is a super-Earth of around 2.89 times the mass of Earth and receives only 6% more starlight than Earth, making it one of the best candidates for habitability.